🧘 Curs nou de Abheda Yoga

 Krama-stotra – a hymn, different from the fundamental text of the Krama school,

-Dehasthadevatācakra-stotra -” The hymn of the wheel of the deities that now live in the flesh,”
+Dehasthadevatācakra-stotra – “Hymn of the wheel of deities now living in the body”,

-Another poem Śivaśaktyavinābhāva-stotra – “Hymn on the inseparability of Shiva and Shakti” was lost.
+Another poem Śivaśaktyavinābhāva-stotra – “Hymn on the Inseparability of Shiva and Shakti” has been lost.

-One of the most important works of Anhinavata is
+One of the most important works of Anhinavagupta is

-Kathāmukha-tilaka – “Ornament of the preface of speeches” and
+Kathāmukha-tilaka – “Ornament of the Preface of Discourses” and

 Abhinavabharati

-The most important work in Abhinanagupta’s philosophy of art is Abhinavabhāratī – a long and complex comment on Natya Shastra de Bharata Muni.
+The most important work in Abhinavagupta’s philosophy of art is Abhinavabhāratī – a long and complex commentary on Bharata Muni’s Natya Shastra.

-This has been one of the most important factors contributing to the Abhinanagupta’s fame to this day.
-Its most important contribution was the theory of the Race (aesthetic savors).
+This was one of the most important factors contributing to Abhinavagupta’s fame to this day.
+His most important contribution was the theory of Races (aesthetic flavors).

 Other poetic works include: